 04 of 04

-April 23 is the date of the Sant Jordi Festival.
-Otherwise known as St George, he's also the patron saint of England, is also the patron saint of Catalonia (as well as a dozen other countries and regions in the world).
-This also happens to be the date that both Cervantes and Shakespeare died, which is also commemorated in Barcelona's Sant Jordi festival.
+April 23 is the date of the Sant Jordi Festival, a hybrid event similar to Valentine's Day.
+Otherwise known as St George, the man whom this festival celebrates is the patron saint of England and the patron saint of Catalonia (as well as a dozen other countries and regions in the world).

-Other events in April include the La Passio performance of the Passion of Christ in nearby Esparraguera, as well as the Salon del Comic and the Mostra de Cinema Llatinoamericà de Lleida in nearby Lleida.
+April 23 also happens to be the date that both Cervantes and Shakespeare died, which is commemorated in the festival as well.
+Other events in April include the La Passio performance of the Passion of Christ in nearby Esparraguera as well as the Salon del Comic and the Mostra de Cinema Llatinoamericà de Lleida in nearby Lleida.

-And a trip to Barcelona would not be complete without a visit to some of Gaudi's signature buildings, including the Church of the Sacred Family.
+Barcelona also features some of the most stunning architecture in the country and a number of historic attractions you won't want to miss.
+No trip to Barcelona would not be complete without a visit to some of Gaudi's signature buildings, including the Church of the Sacred Family.